rupapaik/javascript/README.md

 # javascript
-This is my personal learning javascript file.Anyone can use for there personal use.
+This is my personal learning javascript file.
+Anyone can use for there personal use.
 ## Here I use..
 1. javascript 1.8.5
 4. Html 5